 Trees, aesthetically-pleasing facades, windows that invite the eyes, ample space for leisurely walking—these are some of the qualities that define great streets from around the world.
 And they are some of the qualities that are missing from West San Carlos Street and South Bascom Avenue.

 The City of San Jose’s first series of workshops on urban village planning are coming up.
 The Complete Streets Audit and Great Streets event showed that residents are already engaged and pumped up to begin working with the City to make some great, complete streets for their neighborhoods.

-Tags: Allan Jacobs, complete streets, Great Streets, South Bascom Avenue, West San Carlos Street
+Tags: Allan Jacobs, complete streets, Great Streets, Homes and Neighborhoods, San Jose, South Bascom Avenue, West San Carlos Street